Shiritai/make2IntelliSense/README.md

 ## Requirement

 * Linux/macOS environment
+* If you're developing linux kernel module, then make sure you have installed a proper linux-header
+    * You may use `uname -r` command to check if it exists.
 * `make` command
 * (optional) A proper `Makefile` file in your target directory for compiling you project
 * (optional) A proper `.gitignore` file in your target directory for git